 - Friedrich Nietzsche

-I don't pay for Internet for you to hurt my feelings.
+I don't pay an Internet service for you to hurt my feelings.